 There will be one mail delivery every day Monday through Friday.
 The Resident Assistants or a student worker will distribute the mail to student mail boxes.
 The address for receiving mail in the residence halls is:

-Student’s Residence Hall (Strout, South or North Hall)
+Student’s Residence Hall (Strout, South or Langley Hall)

 31 College Drive